Laboratory Safety Manual

 It is the intent of the faculty and administration in the Department of Nursing to provide a safe learning experience for all students.

-The following policies and procedures are established to provide instructions in maintaining safety for students, staff and faculty while using the skills and computer laboratories (hereby referred to as "lab(s)" within the CSB/SJU Department of Nursing.
+The following policies and procedures are established to provide instructions in maintaining safety for students, staff and faculty while using the nursing laboratory (hereby referred to as "lab(s)") within the CSB/SJU Department of Nursing and off campus clinical setting.
 These policies and procedures shall be adhered to by all concerned.

 The Lab Coordinator along with the Nursing Department Safety Committee will update the contents of this manual every two years or more often as necessary.
 All students, staff, and faculty will be advised of these revisions.
-The CSB/SJU Director of Environmental Health and Safety (Ganard Orionzi) provides a valuable resource to the Lab Coordinator and is to be consulted as needed with issues related to the safety of the lab.
+The CSB/SJU Director of Environmental Health and Safety serves as a resource to the Lab Coordinator and is to be consulted as needed with issues related to the safety of the lab.
 Note that this document is consistent with the safety policies and procedures of the Colleges.
 The Lab Coordinator is responsible for enforcing the regulations set forth in this manual.

 II.
 GENERAL GUIDELINES

-- The Lab Coordinator will schedule a yearly review for faculty and teaching assistants.
-Following the review, participants will be required to sign and date a form stating that they understand the policies and procedures of the nursing lab.
-Forms will be scanned and stored on the network under the Lab folder.
+- The Lab Coordinator will provide an annual review for faculty, teaching assistants, and students.
+Following the review, participants will be required to electronically sign and date a Forms Manager form acknowledging that they understand the policies and procedures of the safety manual.
+Failure to complete the form, will result in loss of the ability to use the lab.

 - Students should be knowledgeable of the care, handling, and proper use of equipment prior to using it in the laboratory.

-- Students should report pregnancies, physical handicaps, recent injuries, illnesses, surgeries, or communicable disease to their instructors as soon as possible so that necessary precautions may be taken.
-A medical clearance from a physician as well as permission of the Lab Coordinator and course instructor(s) is required before students with aforementioned concerns will be allowed to utilize the laboratory spaces.
+- Students should report pregnancies, physical handicaps, recent injuries, illnesses, surgeries, or communicable disease to faculty as soon as possible so that necessary precautions may be taken.
+A medical clearance from a physician as well as permission of the Lab Coordinator and course instructor(s) may be needed before students with aforementioned concerns will be allowed to utilize the laboratory spaces.

 III.
 LABORATORY SAFETY